Eduard Shevardnadze: Early life and career

-First Secretary of the GCP (1972–85)
+First Secretary of the Georgian Communist Party (1972–85)

-Shevardnadze was appointed to the First Secretaryship of the Georgian Communist Party by the Soviet government; he was tasked with suppressing the grey and black-market capitalism that had grown under his predecessor Vasil Mzhavanadze's rule.
+Shevardnadze was appointed to the First Secretaryship of the Georgian Communist Party by the Soviet government; he was tasked with suppressing the grey and black-market capitalism that had grown across the country under his predecessor, Vasil Mzhavanadze's rule.

 Anti-corruption campaigns

 Shevardnadze's rapid rise in Soviet Georgia's political hierarchy was the result of his campaign against corruption.
 Throughout most of Shevardnadze's leadership, anti-corruption campaigns were central to his authority and policy.
 By the time Shevardnadze had become leader, Georgia was the Soviet republic most afflicted by corruption.
-The rule of Vasil Mzhavanadze had been characterised by weak leadership, nepotism, despotism, and bribery pervading the upper echelons of power.
-In Georgia, corruption had been allowed to thrive, leading to serious deformations in the system; for example only 68 per cent of Georgian goods were exported legally, while the percentage of goods exported legally from other Soviet Republics approached 100 per cent.
+The rule of Vasil Mzhavanadze had been characterized by weak leadership, nepotism, despotism, and bribery pervading the upper echelons of power.
+In Georgia, corruption had been allowed to thrive, leading to serious deformations in the system; for example, only 68 percent of Georgian goods were exported legally, while the percentage of goods exported legally from other Soviet Republics approached 100 percent.
 Shevardnadze rallied support for his anti-corruption campaigns by establishing the Study of Public Opinion.
-To combat corruption, he engaged in subterfuge; after halting all exports he dressed himself as a peasant and drove a car filled with tomatoes through the border.
+To combat corruption, he engaged in subterfuge; after halting all exports, he dressed himself as a peasant and drove a car filled with tomatoes through the border.
 After his personal subterfuge, the entire Georgian border police was purged.
 While never proven, it is said that after taking office, Shevardnadze asked all leading officials to show their left hands and ordered those who used Western-produced watches to replace them with Soviet ones.
-This story portrayed Shevardnadze as an active battler against corruption.
-His campaign against corruption was largely unsuccessful and when he returned to Georgia in 1992, corruption was still a huge problem.
+This story portrayed Shevardnadze as being an active battler against corruption.
+His campaign against corruption was largely unsuccessful, and upon his return to Georgia in 1992, corruption continued to remain a significant problem.